-Attribution or validation of attribution may include approaches to design randomized control experiments (or Randomized Control Trials; RCT) to benchmark against control groups to determine incrementality.
-These approaches such as forensic controls and hold outs, may be difficult for categories where statistically reliable or recent data is not available to perform this effectively, but they may prove useful in attempting to isolate incremental effects between "exposed" and "unexposed" groups.
+More generally, these approaches such as forensic controls and hold outs, may be difficult for areas where statistically reliable or recent data is not available to perform this effectively.
+However, they may prove useful in attempting to isolate incremental effects between "exposed" and "unexposed" groups.